-2. Deploy time — Enforce policies (Kyverno, admission controllers)
+2. Deploy time - enforce policies on the spec (Kyverno, admission controllers)

-• Unexpected outbound connection to crypto mining pool
+• An outbound connection to a crypto mining pool

 flowchart TD